-The following regulations apply to each and all of the distribution requirements:
+The following regulations apply to each and all of the current distribution requirements:

 - Each group calls for two units in the same discipline.

 - No course may satisfy more than one group requirement.
-(For example, Humanities 210, 220, or 230 may be used for either Group A or Group B, but not for both.)
+(For example, Humanities 220 or two units from Humanities 211, 212, 231, and 232 may be used for either Group A or Group B, but not for both.)

 - No student may fulfill more than one distribution requirement through work in his or her major department.
 In exception to this, students pursuing interdisciplinary majors may at the discretion of the major committee fulfill two distribution requirements through their major department(s).

 - No distribution requirement may be satisfied by a waiver, by independent study courses, by Advanced Placement or International Baccalaureate examination credit, by any credit by exam, or by courses taken for credit/no credit.